 Conditions in hotspots vary given that the facilities host different numbers of persons at any given time.

-Due to the informal redistribution policy of migrants disembarked and the slowness of the relative procedures, the people disembarked and accommodated at the hotspots have lived a long time in conditions of overcrowding, with poor hygiene conditions and in most cases a de facto detention.
+At the beginning of 2020, due to the informal redistribution policy of migrants disembarked and the slowness of the relative procedures, the people disembarked and accommodated at the hotspots have lived a long time in conditions of overcrowding, with poor hygiene conditions and in most cases a de facto detention.
+The quarantine measure implemented in hotspots created several problems.

 The Messina hotspot consists of a series of zinc plate containers capable of accommodating up to 250 people.
 ASGI, Actionaid and Borderline Sicilia published a report on the situation after a visit carried out on 25 July 2019.
 Containers – air conditioned and equipped with small lockers to hold personal belongings – have a capacity of 12 or 10 beds (6/5 bunk beds in each container).
 The centre has 16 bathrooms, one for disabled persons, and 22 showers.
 Out of these, 3 toilets and 2 showers are placed in the area for “vulnerable” people.
 A tensile structure acts as a canteen but in the summer months it is not used because too hot.
 People receive a hygiene kit, at the entrance, and a pocket money of € 2.50 per day and 2 telephone cards, 5 euros each.